WilliamConnatser/pg-toolbox/README.md

 # Features

 - Several CLI commands to migrate, rollback, truncate, or seed your database.
 - No bloat or production dependencies.
-The only packages this package uses (`dotenv` and `slonik`) are development dependencies.
+The only package used (other than `slonik`) are development dependencies.
 - Ability to inject dynamic values into Toolbox files' scripts
 - Ability to dynamically build the Toolbox files' scripts